Dwarf1er/perlfuck/README.md

 ## Usage

+There are 2 ways to use PerlFuck!
+You can either go to the [web converter](https://antoinepoulin.com/perlfuck) or follow the steps below for the CLI tool:

-To use the PerlFuck Transpiler, follow these steps:
+To use the PerlFuck Transpiler in the CLI, follow these steps:

 1. Clone or download the repository to your local machine.
 2. Open a terminal or command prompt and navigate to the directory containing the `perlfuck.pl` script.